xingyang-li/SwiftTestFramework/README.md

 1. Open Powershell and login to Azure with: `az login`
 2. Set your subscription to the 'WAWS Swift Test': `Az-SetContext {WAWS Swift Test Subscription ID}` (You may need to run `az account set --subscription {WAWS Swift Test Subscription ID}` instead if Azure CLI is already set up for your Powershell instead of Azure Powershell.)
-3. Copy over ARM template JSON to `templates\stf-test.json` file.
+3. Add ARM template changes to `templates\stf-test.json` file.
-4. Run: `.\deploy.ps1 -projectName stf-test -location {desired location}`
+4. Run: `.\deploy.ps1 -projectName {resource group name} -location {desired location}`
-5. Navigate to the resource group "stf-test" in the desired location in the Azure portal to verify that the deployment succeeded.
+5. Navigate to the specified resource group in the Azure portal to verify that the deployment succeeded.

 ### Adding API Changes